02Claims & Capital Structure

 Track Claims % →A debt instrument that can convert into common shares at a predetermined price.

-For Bitcoin treasury companies, convertibles are a primary source of drag because the conversion creates dilution that reduces per-share Bitcoin exposure.
+For Bitcoin treasury companies, convertibles are a primary source of senior claims because the conversion creates dilution that reduces per-share Bitcoin exposure.

 Learn more →Preferred stock with no maturity date.
 The claim never expires.
 Dividends are the permanent cost to common equity as long as the shares are outstanding.
 Examples: STRF, STRC, STRD, STRE, SATA.